slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On humanness and irrationality

 > *"If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
 But the next time somebody gets lost, just as many volunteers turn out.
 Poor arithmetic, but very human.
 It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
 Weakness?
 It might be the unique strength that wins us a Galaxy."
--- Robert Heinlein on Starship Troopers*
+-- Robert Heinlein*

-Most people approach each and every year in the exact same way while (somehow) expecting drastically different results.
+Most people approach each and every year in the exact same way while expecting drastically different results.

-How to write compelling characters?
-“It’s easy,” he said.
-“Just make them contradictions.”
-To be human is to be a contradiction.
+> *"How to write compelling characters?
+It’s easy, just make them contradictions.
+To be human is to be a contradiction."*

 > *"If there is one thing you can count on, it’s human greed.
 And I'm not pretending I'm above it myself."*